 Two types of brand awareness surveys are used to measure brand recall:

-• Unaided brand recall: This method involves providing your survey respondents with a product category, and prompting them to list the brands that come to mind.
+- Unaided brand recall: This method involves providing survey respondents with a product category and prompting them to list the brands that come to mind.
 For example, when you ask your respondents to name coffeehouse chains, they may respond with Starbucks, Dunkin’ Donuts, and Tim Hortons.

-The percentage of consumers who can name your brand, without being fed the name of your brand, will allow you to gauge your brand recall.
-Unaided brand recall is a noteworthy metric in the sense that it proves pre-purchase awareness.
+The percentage of consumers who can name your brand without being fed its name will allow you to gauge its recall.
+Unaided brand recall is a noteworthy metric because it proves pre-purchase awareness.

-On the other hand, brand awareness (aided or unaided) doesn’t exactly signify intent to purchase.
-Of the percentage of consumers who are aware of your brand, only a slighter segment of them will have the intent to purchase from you.
+On the other hand, brand awareness (aided or unaided) doesn’t precisely signify intent to purchase.
+Of the percentage of consumers who are aware of your brand, only a slighter segment will intend to purchase from you.

-Brand recall remains highly important, however, because when a customer is toying with the idea of making a purchase and starting to place searches (when they’re still at the beginning of the marketing funnel), they are bound to seek out and respond more viscerally to the marketing efforts of a brand that they are already familiar with.
+Brand recall remains highly important, however, because when customers are toying with the idea of making a purchase and starting to place searches (when they’re still at the beginning of the marketing funnel), they are bound to seek out and respond more viscerally to the marketing efforts of a brand that they are already familiar with.

-In a 2001 study in the Journal of Product & Brand Management, Aron O’Cass and Kenny Lim underline the notion that “consumer brand knowledge determines how a customer thinks about a brand, and how the consumer responds to different stimuli regarding a brand.”
+In a 2001 Journal of Product & Brand Management study, Aron O’Cass and Kenny Lim underline that “consumer brand knowledge determines how a customer thinks about a brand, and how the consumer responds to different stimuli regarding a brand.”

 Increasing Brand Recall

-When you set out to achieve an increased brand recall, two key metrics will play a role in this: reach and impressions.
+When you set out to achieve an increased brand recall, two key metrics will play a role: reach and impressions.

-• Reach refers to the number of people who are served your ad at least once.
+- Reach refers to the number of people served your ad at least once.

-• Impressions refer to the number of times your ad has been served in total.
+- Impressions refer to the number of times your ad has been served.

-When you’re running an ad campaign, it is well worth keeping in mind that one impression isn’t all that it takes for consumers to grow familiar with your brand.
+When running an ad campaign, remember that one impression isn’t enough for consumers to become familiar with your brand.

-Marketers generally follow the rule of seven, which asserts that about seven impressions need to be made on a member of the brand’s target market before the consumer decides to buy from the brand.
+Marketers generally follow the rule of seven, which states that a consumer needs to make about seven impressions on a member of the brand’s target market before deciding to buy from it.

-If you have a high number of impressions, but minimal clicks, your campaign isn’t doing so hot.
-If you have a low number of impressions but a high number of clicks, it means your campaign is performing successfully.
+If your campaign has a high number of impressions but minimal clicks, it isn’t doing well.
+Conversely, if it has a low number of impressions but a high number of clicks, it is performing successfully.

-There are many ways you can optimize the use of your limited ad spend to gather the most impressions.
+You can optimize the use of your limited ad spend to gather the most impressions in many ways.
 One method is to target niche audiences based on their interests and behavior.

-Instead of casting your net as wide as possible, it is a better idea to zero in on a smaller, more defined audience with a higher likelihood of converting.
-You can go about this using advanced marketing campaign utilities offered by the likes of Facebook Ads.
+Instead of casting your net as wide as possible, focusing on a smaller, more defined audience that is more likely to convert is better.
+You can use advanced marketing campaign utilities offered by Look Ads.

 With Facebook Ads, you are offered the opportunity to run a brand lift test.
 Viget defines brand lift as “an increase in integration as a result of an advertising campaign, [that] is primarily used to identify a positive shift in customer awareness and perception.”